 What does this new vaccine deadline mean for educators in Los Angeles?

 The deadline change from October 15 to November 15 is the only major change to LAUSD’s vaccine mandate.
-To continue employment in the second-largest school district in the country, you must follow LAUSD’s COVID vaccine mandate which requires all staff to get fully vaccinated in order to continue working.
+You must follow LAUSD’s COVID vaccine mandate and get fully vaccinated in order to continue working.